Not Trusting Another

 Is it not priestcraft and a form of idolatry in the Church that establishes a false idea that the president of the Church is above controversy?
 And should anyone be automatically excommunicated who chooses to not sustain the president of the Church and to not reject evidences that he is in error?

 It is very unfortunate that there was not a D&C 107:81-84 trial over President Brigham Young when he was teaching the Adam-God doctrine, as Elder Orson Pratt clearly did not accept it.
-Such a trial would not determine if a revelation were true or false, but it would determine if a man claiming revelation were being truthful.
+Such a trial would not determine if a revelation were true or false, but it would determine if a man claiming revelation were being truthful in his claim.

 A bishop should have that discernment (D&C 46:27).
 We know some in the Church will dispute this idea.
 But this is the Lord’s law and not man’s, and we believe it is best to act in good faith and try to live by His laws.